Hasan-Theyab/reading-notes/201/class-13.md

 So what can you, as a web developer, do with **IndexedDB**?
 At the moment, virtually nothing beyond some technology demos.
 A year from now?
 Maybe something.
-Check the “Further Reading” section for links to some good tutorials to get you started.